platipy/platipy/research/squire2006.rst

 * **Instruction is...**

     * **Exogenous**: Transmission.
 The goal of a drill and practice game is to transmit information effectively and to "train" a set of desired responses.
     * **Endogenous**: Making meaning/construction, discovery, social negotiation process.
-Instruction in Supercharged! involves creating a set of well designed experiences that elicit identities and encourage learners to confront existing beliefs, perform skills in context, and reﬂect on their understandings.
+Instruction in Supercharged! involves creating a set of well designed experiences that elicit identities and encourage learners to confront existing beliefs, perform skills in context, and reflect on their understandings.

 * **Social model is...**